akashvaghela09/insta-saver-bot/README.md

 4. **Rename and Update Environment File:**
     - Duplicate the `example.env` file and rename it to `.env`.
-    - Update the Telegram token in the `.env` file.
+    - Update the Telegram token and MongoDB URI in the `.env` file.

 ### How to Run